Preptin and Myostatin Independently Increase in Pre-Diabetics and Patients of Type 2 Diabetes Mellitus

-Objective: The relation between serum preptin, myostatin, insulin, and also homeostatic model assessment-insulin resistance were examined in pre-diabetes persons and newly diagnosed patients with overt type 2 diabetes mellitus.
-Materials and methods: 84 subjects were included in the study and assigned into three groups: normoglycemic participants (group 1 = 27), pre-diabetes (group 2 = 30), and T2DM (group 3 = 29).
+The relation between serum preptin, myostatin, insulin, and also homeostatic model assessment-insulin resistance were examined in pre-diabetes persons and newly diagnosed patients with overt type 2 diabetes mellitus.
+A total of 84 subjects were included in the study and assigned into three groups: normoglycemic participants (group 1=27), pre-diabetes (group 2=30), and T2DM (group 3=29).
 Serum insulin, preptin, and myostatin levels were measured with immunoradiometric assay (IRMA), enzyme-linked immunosorbent assay (ELISA), and chemiluminescent immunoassay (CLIA), respectively.
-Results: Patients with T2DM had higher levels of preptin compared to normoglycemics (461.25 ± 53.90 vs. 407.54 ± 54.78, P < 0.001).
-Furthermore, these patients had elevated levels of myostatin compared with controls (2710.60 ± 559.09 vs. 2246.37 ± 416.40, P < 0.001).
-Preptin and myostatin both positively correlated with serum insulin (r = 0.369, P = 0.01, and r = 0.309, P = 0.04, respectively).
+Patients with T2DM had higher levels of preptin compared to normoglycemic (461.25±53.90 vs. 407.54±54.78, P<0.001).
+Furthermore, these patients had elevated levels of myostatin compared with controls (2710.60±559.09 vs. 2246.37±416.40, P<0.001).
+Preptin and myostatin both positively correlated with serum insulin (r=0.369, P=0.01, and r=0.309, P=0.04, respectively).
 However, no significant association was found between serum preptin and myostatin levels.
 Stepwise multiple regression analysis showed that insulin was affected more by preptin, with only a trivial contribution from myostatin.
-Conclusion: Serum preptin and myostatin levels increase in pre-diabetic subjects and even further in type 2 diabetic patients.
+Serum preptin and myostatin levels increase in pre-diabetic subjects and even further in type 2 diabetic patients.
 The correlation between preptin and insulin evolves when pre-diabetes or overt type 2 diabetes develops.
 Moreover, serum myostatin increases in association with insulin and not HOMA-IR in diabetic conditions.

 Salehi A, de la Cour CD, Håkanson R, Lundquist I. Effects of ghrelin on insulin and glucagon secretion: a study of isolated pancreatic islets and intact mice.
 Regulatory peptides.
 2004;118(3):143-50.